Security and Authentication

 What is the difference between the online and offline modes in CINNOX's Data Retention feature?

-The offline mode refers to the backup data transferred to your SFTP server and viewed in a raw JSON file format.
+The offline mode refers to the backup data transferred to your SFTP server and viewed in a raw JSON format.
 It does not use a portal site to access the retained data.

 How do I configure the Data Retention?

-To configure the Data Retention Portal, from the navigation menu, go to Administration > Security > Retention then fill out the required details.
+To configure the Data Retention Portal, from the navigation menu, go to Administration > Security > Retention, then fill out the required details.

 Who can access the Data Retention Portal?

-The very first Staff administrator of your CINNOX service account will have access to the Data Retention Portal by default.
-The said administrator can then provide access to other Staff administrators by activating their respective accounts in the portal and providing their access permissions to all or select account-related information.
+The first Staff administrator of your CINNOX service account will have access to the Data Retention Portal by default.
+The administrator can then provide access to other Staff administrators by activating their respective accounts in the portal and providing their access permissions to all or select account-related information.

 As a staff administrator or agent, can I delete call logs and chat history in the chatroom?

 No, call logs and chat history will remain in the chatroom following your subscription report history entitlement.
-But you can archive your data such as call logs, chat history, contacts and others using our Data Retention feature.
+But you can archive your data, such as call logs, chat history, contacts and others, using our Data Retention feature.

 Is there an audit log/trail on CINNOX?

 Yes, there is.
-CINNOX has an Audit Log feature that records of all the activities and changes made by staff members to certain features or “elements” inside your CINNOX account.
+CINNOX has an Audit Log feature that records all the activities and changes made by staff members to certain features or "elements" inside your CINNOX account.

 Does the CINNOX App have a passcode lock or biometric authentication?